getargv/getargv.py/README.md

 [![Python](https://github.com/getargv/getargv.py/actions/workflows/main.yml/badge.svg)](https://github.com/getargv/getargv.py/actions/workflows/main.yml)

-This module allows you to query the arguments of other processes on macOS.
+This module uses libgetargv to obtain binary string representations of the arguments of other processes on macOS.

+## Motivation

+On macOS you must use the KERN_PROCARGS2 sysctl to obtain other proc's args, however the returned representation is badly documented and a naive approach doesn't deal with leading empty args. libgetargv parses the results of the sysctl correctly, and this module provides Python bindings to libgetargv.

 ## Installation